twoscoops/two-scoops-of-django-1.8/README.rst

 Two Scoops of Django 1.8
 ===================================================

 Tracking thoughts and feature requests for the just-released `Two Scoops of Django 1.8`_ in the issue tracker.
-And the book's code examples are here.
+And the code examples from the book_ are in this repo.

 .. image:: https://cdn.shopify.com/s/files/1/0304/6901/files/1.8-early-release-blue-470x246.png?13936320240685754232
    :name: Two Scoops Logo